 - Wash all fruits and vegetables with plain running water (even if you plan to peel them) to remove any pesticide residue, dirt, or bacteria.
 Scrub firm produce, such as carrots, cucumbers, or melons, with a clean produce brush.

-- Wash melons, such as cantaloupes and watermelons, before eating to avoid carrying bacteria from the rind to the knife to the inside of the fruit.
+- Wash melons, such as cantaloupes and watermelons, before cutting to avoid carrying bacteria from the rind to the knife to the inside of the fruit.

 Preparing and Cooking Raw Meat, Poultry, Fish, and Egg Products

-- Thaw meat, poultry, and fish in the refrigerator or microwave, never at room temperature.
+- Thaw meat, poultry, and fish in the refrigerator or microwave, not at room temperature.

-- Cook thawed meat, poultry, and fish immediately.
+- Cook thawed meat, poultry, and fish right away.

-- Throw away any leftover uncooked meat, poultry, or fish marinades.
+- Marinate meat, poultry, and seafood in the refrigerator.
+Throw away any leftover uncooked marinades.

 - Cook meat until the juices run clear.